 The Nominations Committee is a joint committee of the Priory Council, Priory Chapter, and the St John Ambulance Board, with terms of reference approved by each of these bodies.
 It meets as and when required.
-It provides recommendations to the Priory Council regarding the appointment (and reappointment) of directors of St John Ambulance.
+It provides recommendations to the Priory Chapter for the appointment (and reappointment) of trustees, and to the Priory Council for the appointment (and reappointment) of St John Ambulance directors.
 It also advises the Priory Council and the St John Ambulance Board directly in relation to the appointment and reappointment of the chairs of committees.

-The Nominations Committee comprises of nine members and is chaired by the Prior.
+The Nominations Committee comprises nine members and is chaired by the Prior.
 It includes the Dean and the Chancellor as ex officio members.
 Three members are selected from the Priory Chapter and the remaining three members are independent of both the Priory Chapter and the Priory Council, selected either internally or externally on the basis of the particular skill sets required on the committee.